karatuno/cameraview/README.md

 // forked from google cameraview
 -removed aspect ration selector
 -default full screen aspect ratio
--removed black screen after OonResume is called in API 23
+-removed black screen after OnResume is called in API 23

 *This is a preview release.
 The API is subject to change.*